i-ky/libfrog/README.md

 # libfrog
-Library allowing different parts of application to use same symbols from different libraries
+Library allowing different parts of application (application binary itself, its dependencies and libraries loaded in runtime) to use same symbols from different libraries